Year End Summary 2019January 01, 2020 - 5 min read 🍵🍵🍵

 Unfortunately, a month after my resignation I was hit with a terrible infection which left me unable to focus for months.

-After four exhausting months of recovery, taking 9 courses of antibiotics, 4 different opioids and having 2 surgeries, I stuck with my Pomodoro process to build momentum and managed to complete two online courses and create my personal blog using Gatsby.
+After five exhausting months of recovery, taking 9 courses of antibiotics, 4 different opioids and having 2 surgeries, I stuck with my Pomodoro process to build momentum and managed to complete two online courses and create my personal blog using Gatsby.

 The most important lesson I’ve learned this year is that things will never go according to plan and life just gets in the way.
 There are factors outside of our control and we’ll just have to find a way to deal with them.